 In order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, loan the Company funds as may be required ("Working Capital Loans").
 Such Working Capital Loans would be evidenced by promissory notes.
 The notes may be repaid upon completion of a Business Combination, without interest, or, at the lender's discretion, up to \$1,500,000 of notes may be converted upon completion of a Business Combination into warrants at a price of \$1.50 per warrant.
 Such warrants would be identical to the Private Placement Warrants.
-In the event that a Business Combination does not close, the Company may use a portion of proceeds held outside the Trust Account to repay the Working Capital Loans, but no proceeds held in the Trust Account would be used to repay the Working Capital Loans.
-As of March 31, 2021, the Company had not outstanding borrowings under the Working Capital Loans.
+In the event that a Business Combination does not close, the Company may use a portion of proceeds held outside of the Trust Account to repay the Working Capital Loans, but no proceeds held in the Trust Account would be used to repay the Working Capital Loans.
+As of September 30, 2021, the Company had no outstanding borrowings under the Working Capital Loans.
+On October 28, 2021, the Company drew down the entire available balance of the Working Capital Loans and the Sponsor deposited \$1,500,000 in the Company's operating bank account (see Note 12).